Volunteer Corps

 The establishment of a volunteer corps is the autonomous decision of each individual municipality.
 If you and a few neighboring municipalities still prefer to set up an intermunicipal corps, this is possible.
 The municipalities will then be treated as 1 municipality in the crisis tool, which means that in case of an emergency call, the entire intermunicipal corps will receive the call.
 It is then not possible to launch a call for corps volunteers from one specific partner from your intermunicipal corps.

-Our preference is for one volunteer corps per municipality.
-Municipalities wishing to cooperate could register separately, establish their own volunteer corps, and then authorize their joint emergency planning coordinator to launch calls for help for each municipality.
+Our standard offering is a volunteer corps for each municipality.
+Municipalities wishing to cooperate can register separately, establish their own volunteer corps, and then give permission to their joint emergency planning coordinator to launch calls for help for each municipality.
 In this case, however, it is possible to call the volunteer corps of one (or a few) municipality(s) in some cases.

 Who is the point of contact for questions?